Fable7122/RPG-template/README.md

 - [ ] - Rework visuals:

+    - [ ] - Plan out new UI in text file

     - [ ] - Move visuals to center of terminal, not bottom left

     - [ ] - Make character and enemy sprites